The Ultimate Guide to Countertop Materials for Home Renovations: Pros and Cons

 • Durability: Granite is one of the hardest natural stones, making it highly resistant to scratches and heat.

-• Aesthetics: Each slab is unique, offering a wide range of colours and patterns.
+• Aesthetics: Each slab is unique, offering various colours and patterns.

 • Value: Adds significant value to your home due to its luxurious appeal.